The Presbyterian Church (USA) and homosexuality

 I wonder if the program should have been terminated after the 1999 awards are

 Its selection process is fundamentally sexist.
-Every male reformers within the church
+Every male reformer within the church

 automatically excluded from receiving the award.
 Should the church be promoting an award

 In 2006, Rev. Spahr was charged with misconduct for having married two lesbian couples in 2004 and 2005.
 The church court ruled that she had acted within her rights as an ordained minister.
 More details.

 On 2010-AUG-27, Rev. Jane Spahr was found guilty of misconduct by another church court.
 She had officiated at the weddings of 16 same-sex couples during 2008 in California at a time when same-sex marriages were legal.
 During 2008-MAY, the California Supreme Court had ruled that same-sex marriages were legal.
 During 2008-NOV, Proposition 8 was passed by the voters and slammed the window shut on new same-sex marriages.
 Some 36,000 lesbians, gays, and bisexuals in same-sex relationships were married during the approximately 6 month interval.
 A court later ruled that these marriages were valid.

 A regional commission of the Presbyterian Church (USA) ruled 4 to 2 that she had:

 "... persisted in a pattern or practice of disobedience."

 On a positive note, the tribunal devoted most of it 2.5 page ruling praising Rev. Spahr:

 "... for her prophetic ministry [and] faithful compassion."

 The commissioners called on the broader church to use her example: